There’s something really special about group presentations.

 For additional details, see Create a Persuasive Speech Outline.

-Someone has to be in Charge, but the Person in Group Leader Does the Least Talking.
+3) Someone Has to be in Charge, but the Person in Charge Should Talk the Least.

 That very first time that I coached a group of presenters, the vice president of the company was in charge.
 He did almost all of the talking.
-The rest of the team gave short anecdotal pieces of the presentation.
-By the way, the VP was a great speaker, and he presented the content very well.
-However, the feedback that we got was that the audience knew that the VP would be in the home office in Houston throughout most of the project.
+The rest of the group gave short anecdotal pieces of the presentation (by the way, the VP was a great speaker, and he presented the content very well); however, the feedback that we got was that the audience already knew enough about the VP.
 They were way more interested in hearing from the team that they would actually be working with for the next three years.

 As a result of that feedback, we change the role of the lead presenter to be more of an emcee than an expert.
 In the second presentation, the lead presenter introduced the team and summed up the content of the presentation at the end, and that was it.
 Interestingly, the audience saw him as a better leader in the second presentation, because he had so many skilled experts on his team.
 (He didn’t have to boast.
 They could see it.)